Amy Hayes (announcer)

 Amy Hayes (born November 24, 1973) is an American ring announcer and model.
+She is a regular aunnancer on Fox Sports Net, and in 2001 was the exclusive ring announcer on Fox Sport's networks "Sunday Night Fights" series under promoter Dan Goossen.

+Career

-She is a regular on Fox Sports Net. and a former regular on ESPN2's Friday Night Fights, Hayes has also announced on United States, ESPN, and Showtime.
+She is a former regular on ESPN2's Friday Night Fights, and Showtime.
+In 2001, Hayes signed a five-year deal with Fox Sports News to do ring announcing.

 She has also been featured on Best Damn Sports Show Period.
-She became the exclusive Ring Announcer on Fox Sport's networks "Sunday Night Fights" series - under Promoter Dan Goossen, in 2001.
 Hayes was asked to announce the very first episode of ShoBox: The New Generation on Showtime.

-Career

-In 2001, Hayes signed a five-year deal with Fox Sports News to do ring announcing.